KikiDotPy/KikiDotPy/README.md

 I love videogame, boardgames, foods and movies.
 Also coffee.
 I love a lot coffee (occasionally I cheat on it with tea).

-I work at [Telus International](https://www.telusinternational.com), too.
 If you would like to discuss these things, you can join me on [Twitter](https://twitter.com/KikiDotPy)!
 Feel free to ask anything or just say hello

 Pronouns: she/her